iadjivon/Nassoma/src/Readme.md

 ## Shop Page
 The shop page can follow these examples.

-The shop page will use Woo commerce.
+The shop page will use Woo-commerce.

     Links go here